Galileo88/Galileos-Planet-Pack/README.md

 # Now on CKAN!

 # Changelog:
-## v1.6.0.1
+## v1.6.1.0
-* Fixed a null spam problem caused by Sigma Loading Screens
+* Fixed a null spam problem caused by Sigma Loading Screens when KSP-AVC not installed.

 Rather than download GPP again, download Sigma LoadingScreens [from right here](https://github.com/Sigma88/Sigma-LoadingScreens/releases/tag/v0.3.3) and copy the LoadingScreens folder into your GPP folder.
 Allow file overwrites.

-## v1.6.0
+## v1.6.1.0
-**REQUIRES GPP_TEXTURES 4.0.0**
+**REQUIRES GPP_TEXTURES 4.1.0**
-* **New textures!**
-  * Ciro
-  * Grannus
-  * Eta
-  * Lili
-  * Gratian
-  * Geminus
-  * Otho
-  * Gauss
-  * Nero
-  * Hox
-  * Leto
-* Provide/contain support for GEP
-* ResearchBodies config updated
-  * Split into two part-upgrades which are closer to the telescope part in the tech tree
-  * Second upgrade allows telescope range up to 9 Tm distance
-* Revised biome maps
-* Update KSPedia and dV map PNG
-* Adjusted resource system configs
-* Updated GPP_Clouds
-  * New clouds on some bodies
-  * New aurorae for all planets with them
+* Update for Kopernicus 1.3.1-5
-  * Subtle gas giant cloud noise
-  * Catullus is so fluffy!
-(Fluffier maybe?)
-  * Dust and sandstorms are back!
-Like the Terminator T-1
+* File structures have changed to take full advantage of On Demand Loading in Kopernicus
+  * Speeds up loading time and saves ram during gameplay.
+* Terrain scatter is easily disabled and enabled by the EnableColliders.cfg in the GPP/GPP_Configs

 ## TO INSTALL: